aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/working-with-connector-type-shape/_index.md

 #### **Set Connector Appearance Programming Sample**
 Use the following code in your .NET application to set appearance of the connector type shape using Aspose.Diagram for .NET.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-SetConnectorAppearance-SetConnectorAppearance.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-SetConnectorAppearance-SetConnectorAppearance.cs" >}}
 ## **Select Reroute Option of the Connector Shape**
 The ConFixedCode property exposed by the [Layout](http://www.aspose.com/api/net/diagram/aspose.diagram/layout) class can be used to select reroute option.
 The Layout property, exposed by the [Shape](http://www.aspose.com/api/net/diagram/aspose.diagram/shape) class, will be used.